Back to Connecticut

 Federal poverty line

-The level of income set by the federal government below which a family is considered to be living in poverty.
+The income level set by the federal government below which a person or family is considered poor.

 Limits and Unknowns